AkshayViru/Linux-Terminal-Based-File-Explorer/README.md

 2. Open the explorer in any directory:
    - `./main directory_path`

-### Functionality Terminal File Explorer
+### Functionality

-File explorer can work in two modes, normal mode and command mode.
+The file explorer can work in two modes, normal mode and command mode.
 The application starts in normal mode, which is the default mode and used to explore the current directory and navigate around in the filesystem.
 <br/>
-The root of the application is the directory where the application started.
+The root/home of the application is the directory where the application started.
 <br/>
 The last line of the display screen is to be used as status bar - to be used in normal and command modes.